-Unemployment arises naturally from causes other than from lack of jobs, such as when people, such as new graduates, recent immigrants, or women returning to the job market, or those who are suddenly laid off or fired, look for jobs — so-called frictional unemployment — or when there is a mismatch between the skills offered by the labor force and the skills demanded by employers — structural unemployment.
-Because transitory and structural unemployment exist regardless of the number of jobs in the marketplace, there will always be what is referred to as a natural rate of unemployment, or as some economists refer to as the nonaccelerating inflation rate of unemployment (NAIRU).
+Unemployment arises naturally from causes other than from lack of jobs, such as when people, such as new graduates, recent immigrants, or women returning to the job market, or those suddenly laid off or fired, look for jobs — so-called frictional unemployment — or when there is a mismatch between the skills offered by the labor force and the skills demanded by employers — structural unemployment.
+Because transitory and structural unemployment exist regardless of the number of jobs in the marketplace, there will always be what is called a natural rate of unemployment, or as some economists refer to as the nonaccelerating inflation rate of unemployment (NAIRU).
 If the central bank tries to lower the unemployment rate below its natural rate, then monetary policy will have the opposite effect of what is trying to be achieved: both unemployment and inflation will increase.
 Only cyclical unemployment, which is the unemployment that results when there are fewer jobs than there are people looking for work, can be influenced effectively through monetary policy.

 If the economy were already at the natural rate of unemployment, then any attempt by the central bank to increase economic activity by increasing the money supply would only increase inflation while decreasing unemployment for only a short time.
 Eventually, the unemployment rate would revert to the natural rate of unemployment, but inflation would be higher.